WHAT THE PAPERS SAY

 Nearest challengers Oswestry are however continuing to breathe down their neck thanks to a narrow win over Shrewsbury B.

 With the running score level, things had been looking good for Shrewsbury whose top board Matt Best had engineered a technically won endgame against the super-strong Richard Bryant, who only had five minutes left on his clock.
 However, even when short of time Bryant was able first to level the endgame, and then win it.
-On the remaining boards John Davies came back from an inferior position to defeat Ivor Salter, sealing the match victory for Oswestry and meaning Daniel Lockett's win for Shrewsbury in the last game to finish was mere consolation.

 With the season starting to head for the home straight, Ludlow and Oswestry - who have a game in hand - must now be promotion favourites after one of the tightest battles for years.